taylormcd/story-jekyll-theme/README.md

 The markdown text corresponding to the items element is then inserted after the front matter.

-### Items Content
+### Gallery Element Images

-Items element content is represented by markdown files in the `_items` folder.
-Content will be automatically added to the items element with a matching ID.
-The order of items content can be customized in the `_config.yml` file.
+The content associated with each gallery element image is represented by markdown files in the `_gallery` folder.
+Each image will be automatically added to the gallery element with a matching ID.
+The order of images can be customized in the `_config.yml` file.

+Each gallery element image markdown file contains the following fields in its front matter:
+ - button_link: Button link.
+If this field is omitted, the button is not displayed
+ - button_text: Button text.
+ - button_options: Button modifiers, as described [here](https://html5up.net/uploads/demos/story/)
+ - image: Full image file, relative to the `images` directory
+ - thumb: Thumbnail image file, relative to the `images` directory
+ - image_alt: Alternative text for the image file (for slow loading connections)
+ - gallery: ID corresponding to the gallery element

+The markdown text corresponding to the image is then inserted after the front matter.

+### Items Element Items

-Items content is represented by markdown files in the `_items` folder.
+The content associated with each items element item is represented by markdown files in the `_items` folder.
+Each item will be automatically added to the items element with a matching ID.
+The order of items can be customized in the `_config.yml` file.

+An items element contains the following fields in its front matter:
+ - button_link: Button link.
+If this field is omitted, the button is not displayed
+ - button_text: Button text.
+ - button_options: Button modifiers, as described [here](https://html5up.net/uploads/demos/story/)
+ - items: ID corresponding to the items element

+The markdown text corresponding to the item is then inserted after the front matter.

 ### Updating Webpage Sections

 Webpage content may be updated by modifying the relevant markdown file in the `_sections` folder.
 New webpage content may be added by adding new markdown files to the `_sections` folder.

-### Updating Gallery Content

-### Updating Items Content

-### Updating the Webpage Order

-To update the webpage layout,

 ### Updating Social Media Links